mlpack/mlpack/doc/user/bindings/cli.md

         <string>]
 ```

 An implementation of the Dual-Tree Boruvka algorithm for computing the Euclidean minimum spanning tree of a set of input points.
-[Detailed documentation](#emst_detailed-documentation)
+[Detailed documentation](#emst_detailed-documentation).